rlewis2892/bootstrap-challenge/README.md

 # bootstrap-challenge
-an intermediate practice exercise for Bootstrap v3.x
+An intermediate practice exercise for Bootstrap v4.